Metrics Framework Design

 Framework Design

 This section covers the design and architecture of the framework.
-It discusses the main areas of the design, the interactions between each area, and an overall process model of how the framework operates.
+It discusses the main areas of the design, its interactions, and an overall process model of how the framework operates.

 The framework consists of three major areas: metrics, sinks, and the glue logic.
-These areas work together with the platform and the component to provide a reusable metrics collection function.
+These areas work together with the platform and the component to provide a reusable metrics collection framework.

 Metrics represent the quantifiable component state measurements used to track and assess the status of the component.
 Metrics are typically scalar values that are easily aggregated by a collection system.
-Aggregated values provide the necessary input to take component and cluster actions such as scaling up and down.
+Aggregated values provide the necessary input to take component and cluster actions such as horizontal scaling.
 The component is responsible for creating metrics and instrumenting the code.
 The framework provides the support for collecting and reporting the values.
 Metrics provide the following:

-• Simple methods for the component to update the metric
+- Simple methods for the component to create and update the metric

 In addition, the framework provides the support for retrieving values so that the component does not participate in metric reporting.
-The component simply creates the metrics it needs, then instruments the component to update the metric whenever its state changes.
-For example, the component may create a metric that counts the total number of requests received.
-Then, wherever the component receives a request, a corresponding update to the count is added.
-Nowhere in the component is any code added to retrieve the count as that is handled by the framework.
+The component simply creates required metrics, then instruments the component to update the metric for state changes and/or events.
+For example, the component may create a metric to count the total number of requests received.
+Then, wherever the component receives a request, it increments the count.

-The third area of the framework is the glue logic, referred to as the MetricsManager.
-It manages the metrics system for the component.
+The third area of the framework is the glue logic, referred to as the MetricsFramework.
+It manages the metrics system for the component and sink(s).
 It provides the following:

-• Manages the list of metrics for the component
+- Manages the list of metrics for components

-• Handles collection and reporting with a set of convenience methods used by sinks
+- Handles collection and reporting with a set of methods used by sinks

 Framework Implementation